dmacvicar/dmacvicar.github.io.old/_tutorials/rpm-packaging-tutorial.md

 systemd
 ```

-For example, a package may need a library, or an executable that is
+For example, a package may need a library, or an executable that is called during runtime.

 * What does the package provides for other packages to to work (`Provides`)